miklevin/MikeLev.in/_posts/2025-03-07-python-htmx-llm-seo.md

 ---
 title: Python HTMX LLM SEO Codebase
 permalink: /futureproof/python-htmx-llm-seo/
 description: Pipulate isn't just another app; it's a local-first revolution, forging a new path for Python web development with the raw power of FastHTML and HTMX, where AI anticipates your needs and streamlines your workflow into a seamless experience.
-This culmination of continuous learning and passionate development is nearly here, promising to redefine how you interact with your digital tools.
-This is the pairing down before the storm.
+This culmination of continuous learning and passionate development is nearly ready, providing a way to move from Notebook mock-ups to LLM-assisted workflows.
+I'm overcoming Zeno's file-mile paradox.
 layout: post
 sort_order: 3
 ---